NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --allow-borderline-data
-    In regions where some image portions have only a mix of low-light and shadow data, allow those if no other images have anything better.
-For now this works on small clips with a very small number of images.
-To be improved.
+    In regions where some image portions have only a mix of low-light and shadow data, give more weight to such data.
+This noticeably improves the level of detail.
+The ``sfs_blend`` (:numref:`sfs_blend`) tool may need to be
+    used to further tune the permanently shadowed areas.
 See an illustration in :numref:`sfs_borderline`.

 --model-coeffs-prefix <path>
     Use this prefix to optionally read model coefficients from a